ahmedkato/give/README.md

  so we search backwards and forwards to see if we can find them there.

-If we think this is a new person, we insert them into the CMS as a new person and send off an email to the support admin letting them know we just inserted a new person.
+If we think this is a new person, we insert them into the CMS as a new person and send off an email to the support a****dmin letting them know we just inserted a new person.
 Chances are we'll end up with newly inserted people who really shouldn't be new people at all.
 Users misspell things, they change their address and phone numbers and sometimes give under shortened version of their names. (and these